PhD Program Overview

 The Ph.D. in Chemical and Biomolecular Engineering is primarily a research-oriented degree for students showing exceptional promise for original contributions to the theory and practice of chemical and biomolecular engineering.

 The degree is a virtual requirement for those planning to teach chemical and biomolecular engineering, as well as for those planning on a research career.
 Doctoral candidates are expected to show superior capability for independent work and study.

 - A minimum of 10 credit units consisting of formal graduate courses, including several specified by the Graduate Group Committee.

 - A grade average of at least B must be kept to remain in good standing.
 Students with an undergraduate degree in a field other than chemical and biomolecular engineering receiving a grade of C or below in any required undergraduate course will be asked to withdraw.

 - Participation in a formal teaching practicum under faculty guidance for two semesters (not exceeding 10 hours per week), generally in their second year.
 Pennsylvania law requires a standard of proficiency in English for anyone teaching a class in the state.
 Students whose native language is not English must pass a "Speak Test."

-- Qualifying Examination: All first year graduate students in the Ph.D. program must take the qualifier.
-This examination is given each year at the end of Spring semester.
-The exam may use a written or oral format, or both; the exam covers fundamental chemical engineering principles and may also include a research proposal.
+- Qualifying Examination: All first-year graduate students in the Ph.D. program must take the qualifier.
+This examination is given each year at the end of Spring semester and may use a written or oral format or both.
+The exam covers fundamental chemical engineering principles and may also include a research proposal.